operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 Opera welcomes new developments that make the web better for users.
 We’re the only browser manufacturer that isn’t also trying to sell an Operating System or locked-down device.
 So for us, it’s vital that the web continues to thrive — and we believe it’s vital for everybody.

-_This was written by Bruce Lawson, with input from the rest of Opera’s Developer Relations team._
+_This was written by Bruce Lawson, with input from the rest of Opera’s Developer Relations team.
+Disagree?
+Please, write a commentary post and [tweet us](http://twitter.com./odevrel) the link!_

 Added 4 August: Simultaneously with our publishing, Google Chrome evangelist Jake Archibald published [If we stand still, we go backwards](https://jakearchibald.com/2015/if-we-stand-still-we-go-backwards/) on the same subject.